mysuperlink/Javascript-concepts/react/README.md

 What is React ?

 React is a UI library build by some really awesome people at FB.
 It works on the concept of virtual DOM.
+It is based on component system.
+React is a declarative styled where we dont guide our programs what to do not like imperative

 	#Points to know
 	Virtual DOM